 - Visit the Eden Project, only 10 minutes' drive away.
 It's a top garden and eco-education centre, with regular music and arts events, and an ice rink in winter; very popular with families

-- Thanks to its microclimate, Cornwall has some stunning gardens including the National Trust's Trellissick near Falmouth, and the famous Lost Gardens of Heligan outside charming Mevagissey (10 minutes away)
+- Thanks to its microclimate, Cornwall has some stunning gardens including the National Trust's Trellissick near Falmouth, and the famous Lost Gardens of Heligan outside charming Mevagissey (about 15 minutes away)

-- Take surfing lessons at Constantine Bay, windsurfing lessons at Polkerris, or try waterskiing at Rock
+- Take surfing lessons at Watergate Bay's Extreme Academy (a 35-minute drive); try windsurfing lessons, sailing and paddle boarding at Polkerris; or give waterskiing a go at Rock

-- Drive to beautiful beaches for sailing, kayaking or just swimming and sunbathing; it gets surprisingly hot in summer.
-Porthpean is a busy family beach with sand and rock pools
+- Drive to other beautiful beaches for kayaking or just swimming and sunbathing; it gets surprisingly hot in summer

 - Golfers can tee off at St Endoc, St Mellion or Trevose; arty types will love the Tate at St Ives, or the many galleries in Padstow - stop for a Rick Stein's fish and chip lunch while you're there

 - Antonia can arrange for a beauty therapist to come and give massages and treatments